DarkMattz/STRIGComputer/README.md

 Not 100% done, overwhelmed by the backend.

 # Description
-STRIGComputer is a online shop where people can buy and sell computer parts.

-StrigComputer have a warranty for all of their products.
+STRIGComputer is a online shop where people can buy and sell computer parts.\nSTRIGComputer have a warranty for all of their products.

 # Access the app
 You can access this application at [strigcomputer.herokuapp.com](https://strigcomputer.herokuapp.com)